 A spokesperson from Coleshill Parish Council said: “Realising the importance of the service to Colehill residents, the Colehill Parish Council is pleased to be able to subsidise the return of the 88 bus on Thursdays and Fridays.”
 While Wimborne Minster Town Mayor, Cllr Terry Wheeler commented that “The Town Council and the Wimborne BID were very pleased to subsidise this service for the benefit of local residents and are glad to hear that it is being well used.”

-Service 88 timetables are available from the parish offices, Wimborne Tourist Information Centre or on the charity's website www.ectcharity.co.uk (click on the Dorset link), where you will also find details on all of our PlusBus and Group Transport Services.
+Service 88 timetables are available from the parish offices, Wimborne Tourist Information Centre or on our website here, where you will also find details on all of our PlusBus and Group Transport Services.